 Public Relations Committee Chair

-The SGA Student Senate is comprised of twelve senators.
-Every student at Holy Cross College is represented by three class representatives.
-The Senate has the opportunity to pass legislation in addressing issues ranging from the dispersal of funding to college administrative policy.
-The Student Senate is overseen by the SGA President.
+The SGA Student Senate is overseen by the SGA President and is comprised of 12 senators.
+Every student at Holy Cross is represented by three class representatives.
+The Senate has the opportunity to pass legislation addressing issues ranging from the dispersal of funding to college administrative policy.

 Senior Class Representatives